vnavascues/direct-request-coordinator/README.md

 Devs have to:

 - Make Consumer inherit from `DRCoordinatorClient.sol` (an equivalent of `ChainlinkClient.sol` for DRCoordinator requests).
-This library only builds the `Chainlink.Request` and then sends it to DRCoordinator (via `DRCoordinator.requestData()`), which is responsible for extending it and ultimately send it to Operator.
+This library only builds the `Chainlink.Request` and then sends it to DRCoordinator (via `DRCoordinator.requestData()`), which is responsible for extending it and ultimately sending it to Operator.
-- Request a `Spec` by passing the Operator address, the maximum amount of gas willing to spend, the maximum amount of LINK willing to pay and the `Chainlink.Request` (which includes the `Spec.specId` as `id` and the request parameters CBOR encoded).
+- Request a `Spec` by passing the Operator address, the maximum amount of gas willing to spend, the maximum amount of LINK willing to pay and the `Chainlink.Request` (which includes the `Spec.specId` as `id` and the request parameters CBOR encoded) (image no 5).

 Devs can time the request with any of these strategies if gas prices are a concern: